Reasoning Models Explained: When to Use Thinking Mode

 Reasoning models are a bit pickier.
 You don't need to say "think step by step" — they do that automatically.
 But you do need to:

-One thing that suprised me: o1 doesn't always need long prompts.
-Sometimes a clear, short prompt works better than a wall of context.
-Try both and see what your task responds to.
+One thing that surprises people: deeper reasoning does not always need a long prompt.
+Sometimes a clear, short task plus source material works better than a wall of context.
+Try both and compare output quality.

 Quick Reference